 When Mandy Lee Miller from Pregnant in Cape Town and Tums 2 Tots invited me to a be a part of this campaign, I jumped at the opportunity.
 Any of my friends who have ever not buckled in their child in front of me will attest to me telling them off about the dangers of it.

 You hear a lot of excuses like “we were just going down the road” but the truth is, most car accidents happen within 2 kms of your home!
 Research shows that the most likely cause is that we go into autopilot when driving in a familiar environment.
 We are just so used to driving that route that we don’t pay as much attention as we should.
 So the old excuse of just driving down the road really doesn’t work.
 It’s the MOST risk you can take.
 The smallest thing can cause an accident, and even if you have control of your car you can’t account for other drivers.
-Their driving could also impact your driving and when that happens you’ll find yourself seeking help from someone similar to this icbc lawyer vancouver to help take on your case.
-Would this be worth the life of you and your child?

 What about “I’ll hold him on my lap and put the seat belt over me” – Um again!
 NO!